conway-rono/audiocity/README.md

 + Purpose is to recreate the same ui with a framework ie react

+## NOTE:
++ Haven't inluded responsive design!!
+I should probably do so...(future me!)

 ### hope to increase functionality in future with said framework